Account log in

 Foreign Currency and Local Currency Ratings

-CI's international credit ratings indicate the general creditworthiness of an entity (sovereign, bank or corporate) and the likelihood that it will meet its financial obligations in a timely manner.
+CI's international issuer credit ratings indicate the general creditworthiness of an entity (such as a bank, corporate or sovereign) and the likelihood that it will meet its financial obligations in a timely manner.

 Read more